 The Boat Basin is a huge marina with several hundred large yachts, both power and sail, all tied up to long rows of floating docks.
 While we’re packing, several of these fishing boats were slowly trolling up and down the long alleys between the docks, their operators using foot pedals to coax them along while they fish.
 They have that vacant, preoccupied look of all night gamblers.
 They stand on the bows with their rods, eyes darting back and forth, flicking their tackle into the water like a nervous tick.
 With the wind, the water must be too big outside the marina, and our guess is that these guys are trying to get the feel of Champlain by working out inside the quiet waters of the marina.
-But seeing the home aquarium size fish being reeled in and hurriedly tossed back, the exercise didn’t seem to be calming anyone’s nerves.
+But seeing the home aquarium size fish being reeled in, the exercise didn’t seem to be calming anyone’s nerves.

 Around 9 in the morning, Dorie helped me get away from the wall where we were tied up under the gaze of the marina’s restaurant and pointed east out of the marina.
 She is driving the car around to the ramp at Point au Roche park just north of Plattsburgh while I drive Dorie Leigh back up the lake to the ramp.